THE SLOVAK CHAMBER ORCHESTRA

 As part of the Church Music Cycle, the Slovak Chamber Orchestra supports the work of non-professional choirs.
 This cooperation with choirs has meanwhile expanded to include cooperation with non-professional chamber orchestras, recently also on a nationwide scale.
 It is important to mention that the orchestra continues to maintain the nearly two-hundred-year-old Bratislava tradition of performing Haydn’s Seven Last Words of our Saviour on the Cross in St. Martin’s Cathedral on Palm Sunday and continues to present “Concerts without barriers” for the disabled.
 The orchestra regularly cooperates with renowned Slovak and foreign artists and prepares concerts for children and young people in regular concert cycles at the Slovak Philharmonic and in cooperation with the Children’s University in Bratislava.
 In March 2019 the Slovak Chamber Orchestra, together with Juraj Kukura, premiered a musical-dramatical work, “Biblia”, at the Aréna theatre, which they also perform at various festivals in Slovakia and Czechia.

 Recently the Slovak Chamber Orchestra has performed in Japan, South Korea, France, Spain, Germany, Switzerland and Czechia, and performs at anniversary concerts on stages both at home and abroad.
-On 21 February 2021, at the Gala concert for the 60th anniversary of the founding of the Slovak Chamber Orchestra, they will play the same program as was performed at their first concert in February 1961, with former orchestra members.
+On February 21st 2021, at the Gala concert for the 60th anniversary of the founding of the Slovak Chamber Orchestra, there was held the same program as was performed at their first concert in February 1961.